MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ### Create IIS Image <!--1-->

 Now the container can be modified, and these modifications captured to create a new container image.
-For this example, IIS will be installed.
+For this example, IIS is installed.

 To install the IIS role, use the `Install-WindowsFeature` command.